 Love involves risks, especially the risk of losing your love, and of being rejected.
 The act of loving another person entails the possibility of that person leaving you more painfully alone than you were before.
-This can truly happen, if the relationship dies, or your spouse unfortunately abandons you, or passes away.
+This can truly happen if the relationship dies, or your spouse, unfortunately, abandons you or passes away.
 This is not a valid reason to not ever love!
 Truly, you will not fully live life or enjoy a rich existence, unless you genuinely love.
 Notice, love involves a real commitment.

 A Loving Relationship Takes Work

 You do not want to fool yourself by making all sorts of excuses for an uncaring spouse, since you're so in love, or are too familiar with your relationship.
 "Love is hard," they say.
 However, when it comes down to it, you honestly want to receive the same love the way, you love.
-Your understanding of genuine love will help you to recognize, if your lover is truly in love with you, or simply infatuated by you.
+Your understanding of genuine love will help you to recognize, if your lover is truly in love with you, or simply infatuated with you.

 When lovers or family members engage in emotionally cutting someone off to gain control, a remarkable negative power is at stake.
-Realize a loveless life is typically characterized by isolation, alienation and sadness
+Realize a loveless life is typically characterized by isolation, alienation, and sadness.

 Would You Go to the Moon with Your Spouse?